 An executor or beneficiary under a Will can issue what is known as a ‘warning’ at the Probate Registry.
-This formal notice is served on the caveator who then has just eight days to respond by either entering an ‘appearance’ or asking the court to issue a summons for directions.
-If these steps are not taken within eight days the caveat will cease to have effect and the Grant of Probate can be issued, thereby allowing the estate to be administered in accordance with the will.
+This formal notice is served on the caveator who then has just 14 days to respond (including weekends and bank holidays) by entering an ‘appearance’.
+If these steps are not taken within 14 days the caveat will cease to have effect and the Grant of Probate or Grant of Administration can be issued, thereby allowing the estate to be administered in accordance with the will.

 When an appearance is entered

-When faced with a warning the caveator must decide how serious they are about challenging the will.
+When faced with a warning the caveator must decide how serious they are about challenging the will or stopping a Grant being issued.
 In order to keep their caveat in place they can enter an appearance at the Probate Registry.
 Although it is called an ‘appearance’ it does not require a physical appearance in court.
 Instead it is achieved by completing a court form.
-Having been entered, the appearance has the effect of ‘sealing’ the caveat.
+Providing the Probate Registry accept the caveat is justified, the appearance has the effect of ‘sealing’ the caveat.
 Once a caveat is ‘sealed’ by the court it can only be removed:

 a) by consent between the parties to the dispute, subject to approval of the court, or